 School staff willfully inflicting physical pain to students is considered corporal punishment and prohibited in California unless certain exceptions exist.
 As such, hitting, pulling hair, pinching, kicking, and other forms of physically painful contact with a student, usually are unacceptable and illegal.

 In California Education Code section 49001, "Corporal Punishment" is defined as: "willful infliction of, or willfully causing the infliction of, physical pain on a pupil."
 This means that any PHYSICAL PAIN caused intentionally to a student, by a person employed or engaged by a school, is not okay.
 Would purposefully slamming a student into a wall, spanking a student, slapping their hand with a ruler, and/or lifting a student out of a pool by their hair be considered "corporal punishment?"
 To determine this, ask yourself: was physical pain caused to the student?
 Was the physical pain intentionally caused by the school representative?
 If the answer is yes, the conduct could constitute prohibited corporal punishment under section 49001 so long as it does not fit under an exception.

-Education Code 49001 lists the exceptions to corporal punishment as follows:
+Education Code section 49001 lists the exceptions to corporal punishment as follows:

-If parents encounter what they believe to be intentionally caused physical pain and/or harm by a teacher or other school representative, they should not let it go.
-Parents must take action and immediately contact an attorney to help draft and file a proper personnel and/or other type of complaint to ensure the person involved is corrected and the matter resolved.
+If parents encounter what they believe to be intentionally caused physical pain and/or harm by a teacher or other school representative, they may want to file a personnel and/or other type of complaint to ensure the person involved is corrected and the matter resolved.
 Otherwise, the staff member could continue their improper conduct with even more dire consequences the next time.